Peter-Two-Point-O/POUTINE/README.md

 - Incorporated treetime for purposes of genotypic ancestral reconstruction using the default optimized joint probabilities method.
 - The program should be fully platform independent now.  ~~Waiting for Windows users to get back to us to verify.
 Tests on MacOS/Intel and Linux/Intel were successful.
 NOTE:  Windows users should check out the code from the platform_independence branch.
 Once we verify it works, we'll merge this branch back into master.~~
 - Full command-line interface.
 This will be our store-front! so will try to make this elegant and easy.
+- Incorporate consume_results.sh code into main program along with other facilities to sort and pretty-format results.
+- Organize all program output (e.g. various results files, log file, debugging file, proper console messages, etc).
+- There are now a bounty of checks (e.g. malformed input file formats, etc) that allow the program to fail fast and meaningfully.
+User is now prompted with console and log messages that provide either warnings and/or points them to further action.
+- All output (whether to console or file) is now pretty formatted and human understandable, so if there is anything you want to see changed, just let us know!

 ## Upcoming Major Code Changes
-- Incorporate vcf format.
-This will also remove multi-fasta file and plink map file from standard input.
+- Incorporate vcf format (this will be another input option in addition to the current multi-fasta + plink map option)
-- Incorporate consume_results.sh code into main program along with other facilities to sort and pretty-format results.
-- Organize output (e.g. various results files, log file, etc)
-- Logging code to facilitate prepared files for users to send us for trouble-shooting.
-- Final code cleanup (e.g. comments, refactoring, etc)
-- Deployment:  Likely to compile entire program (minus python component) into binaries, one for each platform.
-This removes the java dependency, and users will simply run the program like any other binary.
-Future work:  consider replacing python component to make this program completely self-contained; no installation, simply download the binary and run!